cloud-gov/cg-dashboard/CONTRIBUTING.md

 ## Code standards
 ### Workflow
-- Open branches off main repo due to secure travis CI env vars.
+- Open branches off main repo due to secure CircleCI env vars.
 - Add the "ready for review" label when the code is ready to be reviewed by another team member.
   - Work-in-progress PRs are allowed.
 Be sure to tag the review with "ready for review" when it's ready though.
 - As another team member, review the code and ensure it conforms to the coding standards and exit criteria